pmmccorkell/rp2040-sbc/README.md

 		* Can also be used in 2pin mode with in1 (pwm) and in2 (digital) by instantiating directly through L298N_dig class in mot.py.
-		PWMOut and DigitalOut must be established externally and passed in.
+		PWMOut and DigitalInOut must be established externally and passed in.

 	Examples using mot1: